kwalczak80/Speedy-cars/README.md

 ### Home page background

 As I wanted a more attractive and dynamic home page, I decided to use a video as a background.
 After analyzing some interesting video clips, I found one that, in my opinion, was perfect for this project.
-The clip used in the project reflects the theme of the site very well and, at the same time, does not distract the user's attention from other parts of the site, so I decided to use it as a looped video background for the site.
+The video clip used in the project reflects the theme of the site very well and, at the same time, does not distract the user's attention from other parts of the site, therfore I decided to use it as a looped video background for the site.

 ![Home page background](docs/images/existing-features/homepage/home-page-video-background.gif)